 You can go onto these two websites, set up an account for free, and start downloading journal articles, book chapters and even entire books from those websites.

-My personal preference is for research gate.
+My personal preference is for the research gate.
 Research gate seems to be less pushy about coercing you into buying a premium subscription, and I’ve never felt I needed to.

 Research Gate also has the option to privately send a message to authors to ask them to send you a copy.
 If you can’t find a source that you really want to cite anywhere else, try using Research Gate to drop the author an email.
 To conduct a search for papers, simply create your free account then conduct a search through the search bar at the top of the screen: